 The era of Yemeni domination of trade routes and much sought-after export products – such as frankincense, myrrh, and coffee – is long gone.

-Yemen’s average annual per capita income stands at USD 2,213, which is well into the lower range of low-income countries.
-By comparison, the average income in Saudi Arabia is USD 23,274 and in Egypt USD 5,269: Yemen is the poorest country in the Middle East, and income is very unevenly distributed.
+Yemen’s average annual per capita income stands at USD 2,213, well into the lower range of low-income countries.
+By comparison, the average income in Saudi Arabia is USD 23,274, and in Egypt USD 5,269: Yemen is the poorest country in the Middle East, and income is very unevenly distributed.
 Nearly 34.8 percent of the population has an income below the national poverty in 2009, and 17.5 percent below USD 1.25 per day in 2011.

 There is widespread unemployment; up to 52.9 percent of the population was unemployed in 2008, up from 38 percent in 2001 (Human Development Report 2011).
-23 percent of the labour force consists of children.
+23 percent of the labor force consists of children.

-The ongoing conflict in Yemen has led to food insecurity for about 17 million Yemeni (60 per cent of the population).
+The ongoing conflict in Yemen has led to food insecurity for about 17 million Yemeni (60 percent of the population).
 This is in addition to the 7 million considered extremely food insecure.